restorecommerce/identity-srv/README.md

 #### `ConfirmEmailChange`

 Used to confirm the user's email change request.
-The input is a `io.restorecommerce.user.ConfirmEmailChange` message and the response is a `google.protobuf.Empty` message.
+The input is a `io.restorecommerce.user.ConfirmEmailChangeRequest` message and the response is a `google.protobuf.Empty` message.
 If the received activation code matches the previously generated activation code, the value assigned to the `new_email` property is then assigned to the `email` property and `new_email` is set to null.

-`io.restorecommerce.user.ConfirmEmailChange`
+`io.restorecommerce.user.ConfirmEmailChangeRequest`

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |